68kPoker/AnimatedMap/README.md

 Map can be scrolled <b>smoothly</b> using the "shift in place" method like the one mentioned above.
 Once moved by increment greater or equal `16` pixels, the map is updated.

+The tiles that were shifted in place can be then merged with static mask in `A` or `C` channel.

 Static objects are then inserted using first/last word mask.

 The movable objects are drawn always, when moved or when the tile background